nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - the `patientNHSNumber` parameter is not provided
 - the `patientNHSNumber` is invalid, for example it fails format or check digit tests
-- the `patientNHSNumber` has not been traced or cross-checked on PDS in the providing system
+- the `patientNHSNumber` has not been traced or verified on PDS in the providing system
 - a patient could not be found matching the `patientNHSNumber` provided
 - the `medicationSearchDate` part parameter contains a partial date, or has a value containing a time or offset component
 - the `medicationSearchDate` part parameter is greater than the current date